 Belly fat also releases higher levels of triglycerides into the bloodstream.
-This increases production of inflammatory hormones which also cause Insulin Resistance.
+This increases the production of inflammatory hormones which also causes Insulin Resistance.

 Not everyone who has Insulin Resistance is overweight.
 What makes a person more likely to be afflicted is where they carry their weight.
 If it’s around the abdominal area, chances are that they will be Insulin Resistant.
-For tips on how to specifically reduce belly fat, click HERE (https://www.healthline.com/nutrition/20-tips-to-lose-belly-fat)
+For tips on how to specifically reduce belly fat, click here.

 Other causes of Insulin Resistance include: